1jour1vin

 "At its peak of flavor!"

-Always striving for excellence is the credo of Château Grand-Puy Ducasse and its team, led by Anne Le Naour and Benjamin Cassoulet.
-The second wine, Prélude à Grand-Puy Ducasse, was created in 1955 to mark the 100th anniversary of the estate's classification.
-It is a dense wine with jammy red fruit flavors! - Delivery in wooden cases is available for orders of 12 bottles of this wine (depending on the country and shipping method selected).
+Constantly raising the bar—that is the credo of Château Grand-Puy Ducasse and its team, led by Anne Le Naour and Benjamin Cassoulet.
+The second wine, Prélude à Grand-Puy Ducasse, was created in 1955 to mark the 100th anniversary of the estate’s classification.
+It is a dense wine with jammy red fruit flavors! - Delivery in a wooden case is available for orders of 12 bottles of this wine (depending on the country and shipping method selected)

 Buy your Grand-Puy Ducasse wines at the best price in a private sale!